 When businesses talk about spending more on PR, they are really talking about hiring smart PR people and given them the access and resources to get the job done.
 This is important because if you want to understand why earned media is credible, it’s because it cannot be purchased.

-Business has to live its purpose, and then also fund the effort to communicate the story.
+The business has to live its purpose and then also fund the effort to communicate the story.
 Sure there are a few stories that are stumbled upon, but the rest are conveyed.